eziodeyk/OR-ML-survey/README.md

 Bryan Wilder et al. 2019 nips, differentible approximation.
 github: https://github.com/bwilder0/clusternet.
 > include more structure via a differentiable k-means layer instead of using more generic tools (e.g., feed-forward or attention layers)...use a differentiable approximation to the objective which removes the need for a policy gradient estimator.
 In most common approaches, model is responsible to rebuild the unknown ground-truth adjancent matrix from known ones training data by minimizing the handcrafted loss function.
 By constrast, the paper presents an end-to-end model directly mapping the known adjancent matrix to a ***feasible*** decision.
 Two pipages:
 **Forward pass**:
-> "a soft-min assignment of each point to the cluster centers based 􏰁on distance" **Backward pass**:
+> "a soft-min assignment of each point to the cluster centers based 􏰁on distance".

+**Backward pass**:
 Two approaches: exact backward pass and approximate backward pass.
 Two classes of combinatorial optimization problem: partition; subset selection.
 Experimental Part:
-Two problems: learning(***observe a partial graph and aim to infer which unobserved edges are present***), optimization(***community detection, facility location***)
+Two problems: learning(***observe a partial graph and aim to infer which unobserved edges are present***), optimization(***community detection, facility location***).
 Respectively, two baselines:
 **baseline learning method**: firstly initiate with 2-layer GCN for node embedding; compare three families of baselines: GCN-2stage, “train”, GCN-e2e
 The best result is emperically obtained with 2-layer GCN.
 **baseline optimization method**:？？？

 #### Learning Heuristics over Large Graphs via Deep Reinforcement Learning